 Thank you so much for visiting Epiphany Art Studio!
 My name is Beth, the artist and owner behind it all.
 I love to make art because it heals me, and because bringing beautiful things into the world is fun.
 I try to let my art be honest.
 Girls with blue hair seem to appear at the end of my paintbrush remarkably often.
 I make art in my at-home "studio" -- meaning either at our kitchen table or in the backyard.
 You can find the art I have for sale here in my art shop.
-I write about life, art, faith, and more on my blog, here.
+This site that you're on is purely dedicated to images of art-in-progress and newly finished pieces.
+I write about life, art, faith, and more on my main blog, here.

 A little about Epiphany Art Studio . . .